Barbacoa08/Barbacoa08/README.md

 ## throw-away projects

-[vite monorepo](https://github.com/Barbacoa08/vite-monorepo-css-issue): was a minimum repo for showing the Vite team an issue I was encountering.
-I've kept it alive as a reminder for myself.

 [electron example](https://github.com/Barbacoa08/electron-example): I read about Electron and wanted to build a minimal app for my Mac and PC with React tech.

 [hackernews with React and Apollo](https://github.com/Barbacoa08/hackernews-react-apollo): GraphQL is absolutely wonderful tech, but I rarely get to play with it in my day job, so I followed this tutorial to gain some more knowledge about it.